 Whilst premier football is probably one of the most attractive targets for cyber crime, the sports industry as a whole contributes £37 billion to the UK economy each year.
 The NCSC revealed that 70% of major UK sports organisations suffer a cyber attack every year, which is more than double the average for other businesses.

-So whether it’s rugby, tennis, motor racing, cricket or even cycling, the sports sector needs to strengthen its cyber defenses.
+So whether it’s rugby, tennis, motor racing, cricket or even cycling, the sports sector needs to strengthen its cyber defenses, and a cyber scorecard can help them do that.
 However it’s not just the premier level clubs and celebrity athletes who need to think strategically about security.
 Whilst many have upped their protection, that’s only the tip of the sporting iceberg

 Smaller clubs in the national and regional leagues are key targets for criminals because they are less prepared and don’t have sufficient protection compared to some of the larger clubs.
 The same goes for niche sports, up and coming athletes, and membership organisations of any kind, all need to get ahead of the game and think seriously about cyber security.
 In fact, just last year we helped a non league club prevent data loss and reputational damage after their website was hacked.
 It reinforces the point that cyber security is a concern for any organisation that holds personal and sensitive data.